19 Must-Have Skills to Be a Proofreader

 Proofreading requires a lot of research, some of which will take place in a dictionary.
 The dictionary you use will be dictated by the style guide you’re following.

-You’ll often look up words not to check their meaning but to verify how they’re spelled, if they’re one word or two, if they need to be hyphenated, and what part of speech they belong to.
+You’ll often look up words not to check their meaning but to verify how they’re spelled, if they’re one word or two, if they need to be hyphenated, and what part of speech they are.

 In terms of writing a word as one word or two, pick up is a verb, but pickup can serve as a noun or an adjective.